 Another way to blend in, which may actually sound like the counter to the last point, is to follow along with groups of people.
 For example, if there is a group of people at a table that are laughing and telling joke, smile at them and look interested.
 They may or may not ask you to take a photo, but either way, you’re not the odd man out and they will act naturally around you.
 This works very well outside of a crowd as well, when shooting couple photos or small groups.

-If I could only cover this in one sentence, I would say to be the best friend to everyone in the room.
+If I could only cover this in one sentence, I would say this.
+Be the best friend to everyone in the room.
 You have to keep people comfortable around you to garner candids.
 That’s it.
 If you have people that are uncomfortable, it will show ten fold in photography.
 Stay positive, regardless of the situation.
-We’ve had a few rough situations when it comes to weddings, but when it comes down to it, it’s nothing that should truly ruin our day.
-Keep a smile on your face and radiate good energy towards people and you’d be amazed at how much it helps with the photography.
+We’ve had a few rough situations when it comes to weddings.
+When it comes down to it, it’s nothing that should truly ruin our day.
+Keep a smile on your face and radiate good energy towards people.
+You’d be amazed at how much it helps with the photography.